-12 '90s Movies Your Parents Never Let You Watch When You Were A Kid
+Your Parents Never Let You Watch These '90s Movies

 Let's take a trip down memory lane — to the '90s, of course.
 A time when your CD player was poppin', when you had "Backstreet Boys" inscribed on the underside of your blue, sparkly retainer, and when your butterfly clips were on fleek, but you had no idea what "on fleek" meant because, despite watching Back To The Future 300 times, you could never get the hang of time travel.
 Life was great.
 Except that you were plagued by youth — and all the things that come along with being relatively new on this earth.
 Namely, not being allowed to do "cool" and "grown up" things — like watch "cool" and "grown up" movies.
 Yes, there were tons of '90s films that you were definitely not allowed to watch as a kid.